 Five thousand years of history would span between that first dawning of civilization and the present age of steam, industry, and progress—five thousand years of war, wonders, legends, and empires.

 The Last Cosmic War and the First Age of Darkness

 For untold ages, in the vast epoch before the first human put chisel to stone, the Archons of Light and the Archons of Darkness battled for supremacy over All Creation.
-In those vast cosmic conflagrations, known to primordial myth as the Cosmic Wars, the stars themselves were said to have burned.
+In those vast cosmic conflagrations, known only in the deepest myths as the Cosmic Wars, the stars themselves were said to have burned.

-Some 10,000 years ago, the Archons of Darkness, by then known as Dv’gn or Demons, rose up to overthrow the last of the Archons of Light, known also as the Vanasir.
-In that Last Cosmic War, a great alliance of races united with the Vanasir and their Eldrien armies against the monstrous Dv’gn hordes.
-Although the Vanasir sacrificed own their immortal essence, the Demons and their Demonsworn armies were finally defeated.
-Vanquished, the Demons were bound in chains of unbreakable adamant and sealed away on the scorched, volcanic world of Atracus.
+Some 10,000 years ago, the Archons of Darkness, known then as Dv’gn or Demons, rose up to overthrow the remaining Archons of Light, known also as the Vanasir.
+In that Last Cosmic War, a great alliance of races united with the Vanasir and their Eldren armies against the monstrous Dv’gn hordes.
+In the end, the Vanasir sacrificed own their immortal essence to vanquish the Demons and their Fellspawn armies, sealing them for all time on the scorched, volcanic world of Atracus.

 That long dark age, now known as the First Age of Darkness, at last came to an end with the rise of the Empire of Keshim.